BackupTheBerlios/arduino/Arduino/README.txt

 Added alternative upload options to the makefile (for an ISP or parallel programmer).
 Fixed Windows path problems which required having rm, cp, etc. in path (e.g. having WinAVR) Fixed digitalWrite and digitalRead on pins 9 and 10.
+Added Windows 2000 specific makefiles and installer to fix problem with forward slashes.
+Made Mac OS X installer flexible enough to handle names for Wiring.app.
+Switched the default Windows uploader to avrdude (with a slightly modified .conf file) Added avrdude to the distribution.
+Added giveio.zip to the distribution (for use with parallel port programmers).

 v0.3.5 Fixed analogRead (using avrlib's a2d)
 v0.3.4 Now using the serial port specified by Wiring.
 Minor bug fixes.